 Newcastle University allows those students who have a permanent home address outside of the UK to take resit exams in a British Council, or equivalent office, in their home country during January, May/June and August exam periods.
 Please refer to the Overseas Resit Exams webpage for further details.

-The provisional Semester Two 2013/14 exam timetable is now available.
+The final Semester Two 2013/14 exam timetable is now available.

 Inform the Exams Office as soon as possible, either by completing the online Enquiry Form or visiting the Helpdesk, Level two, King's Gate.
 You can also contact your School Office if your module registration is not correct.